ICT-2021-MS/teach-hibernateBasic/README.md

 ### import library
-First of all we have to be sure we have the hibernate jar.
+First we have to be sure we have the hibernate jar.
 If you do not have it please just download it under the following link: [releases](https://hibernate.org/orm/releases/)

 There download the latest stable release in zip form.